-Remember those apple fritters we used to get at bakeries?
-The ones with cinnamon apple chunks intertwined with cobblestones of dough and drenched in a vanilla glaze?
-These delicious gluten free apple fritters are JUST LIKE THOSE!!
-You seriously won’t know the difference.
+These delicious gluten free apple fritters are just like the ones we used to get at bakeries.
+Cinnamon apple chunks are intertwined with cobblestones of dough and drenched in a vanilla glaze!

 Oh my gosh, you guys.
 You HAVE to make these apple fritters.
 They are so darn good!!
 You truly won’t believe how these are JUST LIKE the bakery style apple fritters, yeast dough and all.
 And being gluten free, that’s a huge deal.
 We all know that gluten free breads are notorious for having the worst texture.
 But we’re slowly changing that, one loaf (or fritter) at a time 😉